WinUpGo

 residents of Libya actively use cryptocurrencies.

-Cryptocurrencies have become the main tool for circumventing government restrictions,- but using them for gambling purposes
+Cryptocurrencies have become the main tool for circumventing government restrictions, but their use for gambling purposes is officially equated with "illegal financial activities."

 Social and cultural context